mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 .................

 In this case, we combine the 'logistic' sigmoid with one of the linear cores (ab,mw,linear).
-Depending on the core used, this results in different parameterizations.
+Depending on the core used, this results in different parametrizations.

 logistic + ab
-    This is the standard parameterization of the old psignifit version that was based on bootstrapping.
+    This is the standard parametrization of the old psignifit version that was based on bootstrapping.
     :math:`\alpha` can be interpreted as the 75% threshold and :math:`\beta` as a scaling factor that is inversely related to the slope of the psychometric function.
     Here we obtain: